Self-Captioning Multimodal Interaction Tuning: Amplifying Exploitable Redundancies for Robust Vision Language Models¶

 Overall Architecture¶

-Input: a grounding-centric instruction dataset \(\mathcal{D}=\{(x_V, x_T, y)\}\).
-The process has three steps: (1) Use a PPID estimator \(\mathcal{F}\) to estimate four interaction quantities \(r, u_V, u_T, s\) for each sample; (2) The Multimodal Interaction Gate selects the subset \(S_{valid}\) where \(u_V\) dominates according to threshold \(\tau\), sends these samples to the VLM itself or a smaller caption model to generate descriptions \(c_n\), concatenating with the original text as \(x_T' = \text{Concat}(x_T, c_n)\); (3) Fine-tune the VLM (SmolVLM, LLaVA-OneVision-1.5) with the enhanced \(\mathcal{D}'\), keeping the training objective unchanged and only adding LoRA SFT on the data side.
+Input: A grounding-centric instruction dataset \(\mathcal{D}=\{(x_V, x_T, y)\}\).
+The process consists of three steps: (1) Using a PPID estimator \(\mathcal{F}\) to estimate four interaction metrics (\(r, u_V, u_T, s\)) for each sample; (2) The Multimodal Interaction Gate selects a subset \(S_{valid}\) where \(u_V\) dominates based on a threshold \(\tau\).
+These samples are sent to the VLM itself or a smaller caption model to generate descriptions \(c_n\), which are concatenated with the original text as \(x_T' = \text{Concat}(x_T, c_n)\), while synergy-dominated samples are explicitly bypassed; (3) Fine-tuning the VLM (SmolVLM, LLaVA-OneVision-1.5) using the augmented \(\mathcal{D}'\) with LoRA SFT, keeping the training objective unchanged.

 Key Designs¶